 The almighty King of France, known as Sun King, commissioned the Palace and the Gardens to the greatest French artists.
 The construction ended in 1684 with the Hall of Mirrors.
 The King wanted to settle at a distance from Paris rebellious inhabitants and close to hunting forests.

 Versailles Gardens are a perfect example of classical French gardens where nature is ordered geometrically.
 Although they maintain the symmetry of Italian tradition, the Gardens have a network of axial pathways leading off to the horizon.
-These paths are cadenced by rond-points, pavilions, arboreal architecture, wider areas that suddenly appear ahead, stairways, terraces, ponds, and monumental fountains that expand the visual perception of space and add a sense of wonder.
-Versailles Gardens.
+These paths are cadenced by rond-points, pavilions, arboreal architecture, wider areas that suddenly appear ahead, stairways, terraces, ponds, and monumental fountains that expand the visual perception of space.

 Locate the most famous places in France on France map.